jerrymax/Olujerry/README.md

-# please this is the link to the CSS FLEXBOX PAGE: https://jerrymax.github.io/Olujerry/
+# please this is the link to the PUBLISHED GITHUB CSS FLEXBOX PAGE: https://jerrymax.github.io/Olujerry/